 People often mix up Narcissism and Narcissistic Personality Disorder.
 Narcissism is considered a personality trait, which may now seems confusing considering the prior “Narcissistic Traits” category.
 Unfortunately, the English Language is confusing in how people use it, and more confusing when you look at how specialists use it differently to what you would expect.
 Someone with Narcissistic Traits will occasionally or semi frequently exhibit a few traits listed above, but that isn’t a core nature trait.

-Narcissism has at least a core persona trait of self interest that is damaging to others.
-The Narcissistic person either cannot change their harmful behaviours, or doesn’t see why they should, so won’t.
+Narcissism has at least a core persona trait of self interest that is frequently damaging to others.
+The Narcissistic person either cannot change their harmful behaviours, or doesn’t see why they should, so won’t (which is effectively the same thing, but feels different).

 The Narcissistic person does not meet the criteria for NPD, and while they are not as harmful as someone who does qualify for NPD, they certainly are not harmless.
 This person is more callous in their disregard for the incidental harm they do to others than you will find in people who exhibit Narcissistic Traits, but neither does it seem to be their goal to harm or hold power over others.